PrismLauncher/PrismLauncher/libraries/README.md

 launcher onesix
 ```

-Available under the Apache 2.0 license.
+Available under `GPL-3.0-only`, sublicensed from its original `Apache-2.0` codebase

 ## libnbtplusplus
 libnbt++ is a free C++ library for Minecraft's file format Named Binary Tag (NBT).
 It can read and write compressed and uncompressed NBT files and provides a code interface for working with NBT data.